triyanox/next-middleware/README.md

 # Next.js Route Protection with `@triyanox/next-middleware`

-`@triyanox/next-middleware` is a package that allows you to protect your Next.js routes (pages/apps routes, api routes...) in a type-safe way with an easy-to-use API.
+`@triyanox/next-middleware` is a user-friendly, type-safe package designed for route protection in your Next.js applications.
+It can be applied to pages, apps routes, and API routes.

 ## Installation

-Install the package using your preferred package manager:
+You can install the package using your preferred package manager:

 ```bash
 # pnpm